jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2o.md

 to bring gold and silver to market, and to bring a certain quantity of goods.

-106 Banks are considered perfectly free if=
+{{< s v="106" >}} Banks are considered perfectly free if:

 - Their trade is done with safety to the public.
-- Its bankers are=
+- Its bankers are:
 	- restrained from issuing any bank notes for less than a certain sum, and
 	- obliged to pay immediate and unconditionally for bank notes when they are presented.

 The recent multiplication of banking companies in the United Kingdom has alarmed many people.

-Their free competition actually increases the security of the public by=
+Their free competition actually increases the security of the public by:
 - obliging all banks to be more circumspect in their own conduct,
   - This prevents them from extending their currency beyond its due proportion to their cash.
 	- This guards themselves against those malicious runs caused by their competitors.